bgGradientMobile

 Step 2

-Inoculation onto Agar Plate
+Inoculation onto the Agar Plate

 The sample is streaked onto a standard Petri dish (e.g., chromogenic agar).